awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    To assign the exported data to a folder path in the S3 bucket, enter the optional path for **S3 prefix**\.

-1. For **IAM role**, choose a role that grants you write access to your chosen S3 bucket\.
-If you created a role by following the steps in [Providing Access to an Amazon S3 Bucket Using an IAM Role](#USER_ExportSnapshot.SetupIAMRole), choose that role\.
+1. For **IAM role**, either choose a role that grants you write access to your chosen S3 bucket, or create a new role\.
+   + If you created a role by following the steps in [Providing Access to an Amazon S3 Bucket Using an IAM Role](#USER_ExportSnapshot.SetupIAMRole), choose that role\.
+   + If you didn't create a role that grants you write access to your chosen S3 bucket, choose **Create a new role** to create the role automatically\.
+Next, enter a name for the role in **IAM role name**\.

 1. For **Master key**, enter the ARN for the key to use for encrypting the exported data\.